-The Reading Quilt: Ghost Boys
+The Reading Quilt: Look Up, Below

 How would our country change if we were greeted by dead victims of white supremacists who returned as ghosts to nonviolently oppose racism?
 Would racial crimes dissipate?